-Testing center accommodations are provided to students previously registered with and approved for accommodations by Saint Louis University’s Office of Disability Services.
-Students must get approval for reasonable exam accommodations from Disability Services prior to requesting accommodated exam services at the testing center.
+Testing center accommodations are provided to Saint Louis University students registered with and approved for accommodations by the Center for Accessibility and Disability Resources.
+Students must get approval for reasonable exam accommodations from the Center for Accessibility and Disability Resources prior to requesting accommodated exam services at the testing center.

 The testing centers are available to course instructors and students who need to coordinate equal access exam accommodations, including quiet testing space, computer use for essay exams, and a reader or writer upon request.

-Services are available Monday through Friday from 8 a.m. to 5 p.m. on the North Campus, and 7 a.m. to 6 p.m. on the South Campus.
-Exams cannot be scheduled in the testing centers outside of these times.
+Services are available Monday through Friday from 8 a.m. to 5 p.m. on the north campus, and 7 a.m. to 6 p.m. on the south campus.

 North Campus Testing Center